tulane-cmps6730/project-reddit/README.md

 ### Bernoulli Naive Bayes

-The Bernoulli Naive Bayes model was built using scikit-learn's BernoulliNB() package, and the model was designed to interpret both unigrams and bigrams.
+The Bernoulli Naive Bayes model was built using Python's \texttt{scikit-learn} library.
+The comments were tokenized using the \texttt{CountVectorizer()}, adhering to the Bag of Words model framework.
+For this model, the Reddit comments were stemmed, stopwords were removed, and non alphanumeric characters were removed.
+A simple modification was made to the default settings of \texttt{CountVectorizer()} and Bernoulli Naive Bayes in \texttt{scikit-learn} by allowing the model to capture bi-grams, as while the goal was to keep the Naive Bayes model simple, accounting for bi-grams made the model more robust and able to capture more nuances within the data.
 Below are some evaluation metrics for the model:

 - Precision: 0.574